ArceLopera/PythonRefresher/docs/pythonRefresh.md

-Python is strongly typed (i.e. types are enforced), dynamically, implicitly typed (i.e. you don’t have to declare variables), case sensitive (i.e. var and VAR are two different variables) and object-oriented (i.e. everything is an object).
-Like C# and Java.
+Python is strongly typed (i.e. types are enforced), dynamically, implicitly typed (i.e. you don’t have to declare variables), case sensitive (i.e. var and VAR are two different variables) and object-oriented (i.e. everything is an object, Like C# and Java).

+A unique aspect of the Python language: indentation.
+While a language like C uses curly braces to contain code statements within loops or conditionals, Python indicates these statements through indentation.
+This feature lends Python code readability.
+Notice the colon at the end of the expression in the for, while and if statement.

 ## Python Resources